Work It Out (Beyoncé song)

 "Work It Out" is the debut solo single by American singer Beyoncé.
 It was released on June 11, 2002, by Columbia Records as the lead single from the soundtrack album to the film Austin Powers in Goldmember, in which Beyoncé stars as Foxxy Cleopatra.
 It was later included on international editions of Beyoncé's debut studio album, Dangerously in Love (2003).
 Beyoncé co-wrote the song with its producers, Pharrell Williams and Chad Hugo.
 "Work It Out" is an R&B song which incorporates elements of 1960s and 1970s funk and post-disco.

 The song was generally well received by music critics, many of whom complimented its retro style and various influences.
 It has been credited as the beginning of Beyoncé's career as a successful solo artist, after finding success as the lead singer of Destiny's Child.
 "Work It Out" was nominated in the category of Best Original or Adapted Song at the 2003 Black Reel Awards.
 Commercially, the song failed to make an impact on the US Billboard Hot 100 but managed to find success on a few Billboard component charts, topping the Billboard's Hot Dance Club Play chart.
 "Work It Out" also reached the top ten in Norway and the UK.

 The song's accompanying music video was shot and directed by Matthew Rolston.
 The video features Beyoncé playing Foxxy Cleopatra, and draws inspiration from several 1960s and 1970s motifs.
 The video was nominated at the MTV Video Music Awards Japan in the category Best Video from a Film.
 "Work It Out" has been parodied and covered on several live television programs, including American Idol and America's Best Dance Crew.
-Since its release, the song has been regularly included on several of Beyoncé's tours and concerts.
+Since its release, the song has been included on several of Beyoncé's tours and concerts.